 Michael D. Rennie

-Dr. Michael Rennie is an Assistant Professor and Tier II Canada Research Chair in Freshwater Ecology and Fisheries at Lakehead University.
+Dr. Michael Rennie is an Associate Professor and Tier II Canada Research Chair in Freshwater Ecology and Fisheries at Lakehead University.
 As lead researcher of the CEE Lab, Dr. Rennie oversees his team’s use of whole-lake experiments, lab studies and archival data sets to investigate how lakes and fish populations respond to ecosystem changes such as climate warming, invasive species and contaminants.
 He is also the acting director of Lakehead’s Aquatic Toxicology Research Centre.

 Dr. Rennie is also a Research Fellow with the International Institute for Sustainable Development-Experimental Lakes Area (IISD-ELA), where he oversees the fish population monitoring program and the site of many of CEE Lab members’ field studies and whole-lake experiments.
 He is also an Adjunct Professor in the biological sciences department at the University of Manitoba.